Swedish National Socialist Unity Party

 The Swedish National Socialist Unity Party (Svenska nationalsocialistiska samlingspartiet) was a National Socialist political party in Sweden.
-The party was born out of a split in the Swedish National Socialist Party in October 1933, as the Göteborg-based Party Staff (partistaben) of SNSP declared the party leader Birger Furugård expelled from the party.
+The party was born out of a split in the Swedish National Socialist Party in October 1933, as the Gothenburg-based Party Staff (partistaben) of SNSP declared the party leader Birger Furugård expelled from the party.
 Furugård was however able to isolate the Party Staff faction, and retained a majority of the party membership.
 The Party Staff regrouped as the Swedish National Socialist Unity Party (commonly nicknamed SNSP-staben).
 The Party Staff group continued to publish Vår Kamp as its party organ.

 In December 1933 the Skanör-Falsterbo branch of the party broke away and formed a party of its own.

 In late 1933 the Swedish National Socialist Unity Party merged into the National Socialist Bloc.